Skip to content

 Canada Introduces a separate program for Education Workers

-The new category is likely to include professions such as primary and secondary school teachers, early childhood educators, teaching assistants, educational consultants, and instructors for individuals with special needs.
+The new category is likely to include such professions as primary and secondary school teachers, early childhood educators, teaching assistants, educational consultants, and instructors for individuals with special needs.

-A key feature of these changes is that starting in November 2024, international students enrolled in programs linked to long-term labor market demand will qualify for Post-Graduation Work Permits (PGWP).
-This is a smart move that allows Canada not only to retain essential specialists but also to "create" them by directing students toward training in professions vital to the economy.
+A key feature of these changes is that starting November 2024, international students enrolled in programs linked to long-term labor market demand will qualify for Post-Graduation Work Permits (PGWP).
+This is a smart move that allows Canada not only to retain essential specialists but also to "create" them by directing students towards training in professions vital to the economy.

 Teachers, educators, and consultants are not just specialists; they lay the foundation for the future.
 However, it is important to note that this new category has not been officially confirmed yet, and the list of professions remains speculative.